 The Museum of Fear and Wonder

 Deep in the rural valleys of Southern Alberta sits a little blue farm building full of unusual, strange objects.
-The Museum of Fear and Wonder is a unique rural museum full of haunted objects, out of commission ventriloquist dummies and a hallway full of historical ouija boards.
-The items contained within the museum have been purposely chosen to make you …
+The Museum of Fear and Wonder is a unique rural museum full of haunted objects, out-of-commission ventriloquist dummies and a hallway full of historical Ouija boards.
+The items contained within the museum have been purposely chosen…

 Rowleywood - Large white sign with ROWLEYWOOD written in red letters on a grassy hill next to the highway